22 Thoughtful Gifts to Give a Friend in the Hospital

 “A visit,” added Sara Miles.
 “Seriously.
 The best gift is your time because hospitals are lonely places.
 Being able to talk with a friend to get your mind off the crap happening in your body is extremely important.
 And if your friend is like me, then find out if you can bring a furry friend with you for some healing snuggles.”

 If your know your friend or loved one enjoys getting massages, bring along some lotion or a small massage tool and treat them to a little pampering.
-Not only does a massage physically feel amazing, but having some loving human contact can do wonders for your mood.
+If they are stressed about test results, recovery or being away from home, their muscles might need a little TLC!
+Not only can a massage help melt away stress and tension, but having some loving human contact can do wonders for your mood when hospitals so often feel cold and clinical.

 Maureen Sullivan wrote, “After many surgeries over the years, I would have loved a back, leg, feet and hand massage.
 My neck and back become so tight from the mattresses that are in hospitals.
 Massages are loving and nurturing for your body that deals with mostly pain while there.
 Having loving touch [can be] beneficial to anyone.”